fernandojerez/data-pipeline-poc/README.md

 # Data pipeline PoC

-This pipeline deploy in docker
+This is a PoC data pipeline using:

 1. Kafka
 2. Flink